 Prompt arrival at school is a basic expectation that sends an important message to students that effective work habits, including punctuality, are significant aspects of their learning and future success.
-Any student will be considered tardy as of 8:40 am..
+Any student will be considered tardy as of 8:40 am.
 Students who are tardy must report to the office before being admitted to class to receive a tardy pass.
 We ask that parents do not enter the building.
 The office staff will buzz the student into the school.

-Should students habitually arrive late to school (more than four times in a trimester), parents and students shall be required to meet with the attendance team to develop a plan to help address the situation and discuss barriers to regular school attendance and arrival.
+Should students habitually arrive late to school, the attendance team will set up a meeting with the family to develop a plan to help address the situation and discuss barriers to regular school attendance and arrival.